Managing Apache Kafka® users

 -

 topic_name: Topic name.
-Specify the following:*to allow access to any topics.- Full topic name to allow access to a specific topic.
+Specify the following:*: To allow access to all topics.- Full topic name: To allow access to a specific topic.

 <prefix>*to grant access to topics whose names start with the prefix.
 Let's assume you have topics namedtopic_a1,topic_a2, anda3.
 If you specifytopic*, access will be granted totopic_a1andtopic_a2.